 The Loeb’s permanent collection contains more than 4,000 examples of analog and digital photography, film, and video, ranging from 19th-century works by pioneering practitioners, to icons of fine art photography by 20th-century leaders, to cutting-edge contemporary photographs and videos made in this century with strengths in the collection including portraiture and street photography.
 The Loeb continues to diversify its holdings, with recent additions by international artists and artists of color, as well as of vernacular photography, daguerreotypes, tintypes, and historical documentary images.

-Currently on display, this exhibition centers the tension between visibility and invisibility, inherent to the medium of photography, through works by Black American artists.View Exhibition
+This recently closed exhibition centered on the tension between visibility and invisibility, inherent to the medium of photography, through works by Black American artists.View Exhibition

 Curated for the Film 218: Genre: The Western class in spring 2020, this exhibition features a selection of black-and-white photographs from the Loeb collection, alongside digital color images and a music video, that addresses central myths of the American experience associated with horseback riding, ranch labor, cowboys, and rodeo culture.View Exhibition

 Held in spring 2017, this exhibition explores the “Women are Beautiful” series created by American photographer Garry Winogrand.
 Best known for his 35mm candid shots taken on urban streets in the 1950s, ’60s, and ’70s, during that period, he completed a body of work called “Women are Beautiful” comprising almost one hundred candid images of women in public places that were published in a book of the same title in 1975.View Exhibition

 Held in fall 2017, this small, focused exhibition comprises eight works, ranging in date from 1948 to 2014, that feature diverse techniques and approaches to photography, from traditional gelatin silver prints to photograms and experiments with color photo-sensitive paper.View Exhibition